peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public static explicit operator uint(
         PeterO.Numbers.EFloat input);

+<b>This API is not CLS-compliant.</b>

-Converts an arbitrary-precision binary float to a 32-bit signed integer if it can fit in a 32-bit signed integer after converting it to an integer by discarding its fractional part.
+Converts an arbitrary-precision binary floating-point number to a 32-bit signed integer if it can fit in a 32-bit signed integer after converting it to an integer by discarding its fractional part.

 <b>Parameters:</b>